Your briefing on Tuesday - The New York Times - Up News Info

 • We are listening to "The Daily,quot;.
 Our latest episode is about a weekend of intensifying protests across the United States over the death of George Floyd in police custody.

-• Here is our Mini Crossword, and a clue: Minhaj, featuring Netflix's "Patriot Act,quot; (five letters).
+• Here's today's Mini crossword puzzle and a clue: ancient alphabet symbols (five letters).
 You can find all of our puzzles here.

 • Times correspondents covering race issues discuss US protests.
-USA During our "America, Inflamed,quot; event at 11 a.m.
-EST on Tuesday (11:00 p.m. in Hong Kong).
+USA During our "America on Fire,quot; event at 11 a.m.
+EST on Tuesday (4 p.m. in London).
 You can email questions before the event: [email protected]